-What is a Spot Price?
+What Is a Spot Price?

 What is a spot price?
 The spot price is the theoretical price for one troy ounce of gold, silver, platinum, or palladium.
 This is the price made before the precious metal is minted into physical products, such as rounds, bullion bars, or coins.
 The spot price is what you would pay for immediate delivery before the precious metal is made into a product.